hatfieldlibrary/dspace-angular-client/README.md

 Authentication is handled by the NodeJs Passport middleware, using CAS or OAUTH2 authentication strategies.
 (Many other Passport authentication strategies have been implemented and available as open source.)

-Once the server application successfully authenticates via CAS or OAUTH2, a DSpace REST authentication token is retrieved.
-A secret application key is passed to the DSpace server and is checked by a `RestAuthentication` plugin that we add to the beginning of our plugin sequence.
-If the keys shared by the nodejs application and DSpace match, authentication succeeds.
-The REST API generates a token and returns it to the nodejs middleware for use in subsequent requests.
+First, the NodeJs Express application authenticates via CAS or OAUTH2.
+Next a DSpace REST authentication token is retrieved by passing a secret application key to the DSpace REST API authenticate service.
+The key is checked by a `RestAuthentication` DSpace plugin that at the beginning of our plugin sequence.
+If the keys shared by the Nodejs application and DSpace match, authentication succeeds.
+The REST API generates a token and returns for use in subsequent API requests.

-Our local DSpace implementation uses special groups and will automatically register new users.
-The DSpace 5.5 REST API does not support special groups and needed to be modified.
+Our local DSpace implementation uses special groups and automatically registers new users.

-In addition, the AngularJs client needs to know the user's authorization level so that administrative options can be offered.
+Because the DSpace 5.5 REST API does not support special groups, we updated the REST API to capture special groups on login and to retain this information, along with the `EPerson`, in the REST API `TokenHolder`.
+The AngularJs client also needs to know the user's authorization level so that administrative options can be offered.
 The DSpace REST API was extended with a new `permissions` expand option to support this.

 ## Setting up the development environment